FortinetCloudCSE/api-and-websvc-fundamentals/content/02API/Task3.md

 chapter: false
 weight: 3
 ---
 In this Lab you will explore different types of APIs.
-You will use different tools like `curl`, Postman or Burp Suite to interact with the APIs.
+You will use different tools like **curl, Postman or Burp Suite** to interact with the APIs.
 This will give you a better understanding of how APIs work and how they can be used in different scenarios.

 In the previous task you have already gained some experience with a REST API.
 In this task you will explore different types of APIs like SOAP or GraphQL.